 Red-crested pochards have an extensive but scattered range that includes parts of North Africa as well as Europe, the Middle East, Russia, India, and much of Asia.
 This species of duck seeks quiet waters such as inland lakes, slow-flowing rivers, and large lagoons with protective vegetation.
 While migrating or over-wintering, it also may roost and feed in estuaries, river deltas, and other sheltered coastal habitats.
+Check them out at the Aviary in the African Journey section of the Maryland Zoo.

 Red-crested pochards spend most of their time on the water or near the water’s edge.
 They may gather in small groups, and are most active in the early morning and evening.
 This “large and bulky duck,” as it has been described, will dive, dabble, and up-end for food.
 Red-crested pochards feed mainly on the roots, seeds, and vegetative parts of aquatic plants, and sometimes supplement their diet with aquatic invertebrates, amphibians, mollusks, tadpoles, or small fish.